What is a Patient Information Leaflet and why is it useful?

 Take the number of tablets following your doctor’s instructions.

-Dose in adults and adolescents (from 16 years of age):
+Adjunctive therapy and monotherapy (from 16 years of age)

-Example: if your daily dose is 1000 mg, your reduced starting dose is 2 tablets of 250 mg in the morning and 2 tablets of 250 mg in the evening.
+Example: if your daily dose is intended to be 1 000 mg, your reduced starting dose is 1 tablet of 250 mg in the morning and 1 tablet of 250 mg in the evening, and the dose will be gradually incremented to reach 1 000 mg daily after 2 weeks.

 Your doctor will prescribe the most appropriate pharmaceutical form of levetiracetam according to the age, weight and dose.